 Whole day Free at Leisure.

-After breakfast, free for the morning until check out and transfer to airport for the ﬂight back to Singapore.
+After breakfast, check out of the hotel and transfer to Tokyo International Airport for flight back.

 Terms and Conditions

 Konnichiwa!
 Need help to select a trip that best suits your needs?
 Get in touch!